Transsexual: Focus on trans women over trans men

 Historically, formal efforts by the medical community to provide transsexual healthcare were extremely focused on transsexual women, with little thought for transsexual men.
 Julia Serano suggests that effemimania (the idea that male femininity is more psychopathological than female masculinity) was the driving factor.
 She sees this as a kind of transmisogyny (hatred of trans women as an extension of sexism).
 This effimimania conflates male homosexuality, transsexual women, and feminine gender expression, while treating them all as a disease.
 She points to the medical community's long love of now outdated theories such as autogynephilia.

 Medical assistance

-Individuals make different choices regarding sex reassignment therapy, which may include hormones, minor to extensive surgery, social changes, and psychological interventions.
+Individuals make different choices regarding gender affirming therapy, which may include hormones, minor to extensive surgery, social changes, and psychological interventions.
 The extent of medical intervention is a highly personal decision: there is no one-size-fits-all solution.

 Hormone replacement therapy

 Transsexual individuals frequently opt for masculinizing or feminizing hormone replacement therapy (HRT) to modify secondary sex characteristics.